 It's interesting that this doesn't seem to have increased the likelihood that they're looking for a new job, as compared to last year's numbers.
 For employers, this means that employees who are worried and stressed are more likely to continue in their present role, even though they're performing poorly or are unhappy.
-This is not good news when it comes to employers' bottom lines, as it contributes to lower productivity and higher absenteeism.
+This is not good news when it comes to employers' bottom lines, as we'll explore in more detail later.